yuriy-chumak/libol-algebra/reference/en/vector.md

   #(#false #false #false #false #false #false #false)

-  ; inializied vector of any applicable repeating value
+  ; inializied vector of any applicable repeating value ;   attention! all elements of such vector are same in sense of `eq?`
   > (make-vector 4 2/3)
   #(2/3 2/3 2/3 2/3)

-  ; convertion of list to vector
+  ; vector from list
   > (make-vector '(3 4 5))
   #(3 4 5)
   ```